zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 - **Hide a profile**: You can hide a profile from the profile tree by right-clicking the profile and selecting the **Hide Profile** option.
 To add the profile back, click the **+** button and select the profile from the quick pick list.

-- **Associate profiles**: You can create a secondary association by right-clicking the profile and selecting the **Associate profiles** icon.
+- **Associate profiles**: You can create a secondary association by right-clicking the profile and selecting the **Associate profiles** option.
 For more information, see [the Associate profiles section](https://docs.zowe.org/stable/user-guide/ze-profiles.html#associate-profile) in Zowe Docs.

   > **Note**: The Associate Profile functionality is deprecated and will be removed in Zowe Explorer V2 that is slated for February 2022.
 For more information, see the Release Timeline section on the [Download Zowe](https://www.zowe.org/download.html#timeline) page on the Zowe site.